FAQs on the Future of Water Services in Lower Hutt

 • Wellington Water currently takes direction from six different councils, meaning it is responding to issues within each area and is limited by council funding and funding cycles.

-• The new water organisation would be able to view the network as a whole and be more proactive in planning for the long term, resulting in more efficient investment and a more reliable water network.
+• Tiaki Wai will be able to view the network as a whole and be more proactive in planning for the long term, resulting in more efficient investment and a more reliable water network.

-• The proposed new water organisation would have the resources, the autonomy, and the region-wide perspective to effectively manage and improve our water network, for current and future communities, rather than being limited by council funding and funding cycles.
+• Tiaki Wai will have the resources, the autonomy, and the region-wide perspective to effectively manage and improve our water network, for current and future communities, rather than being limited by council funding and funding cycles.

 • Because Wellington Water relies on money from councils, their work programme is restricted by how much they receive and the most immediate needs of each area, making them more reactive than proactive.
 Also, because money from each council must be spent only in that council’s area, they are constrained in being able to plan a work programme that enables efficient and effective management and improvement of the whole system.